riyadh-ouz/Expression-evaluator/README.md

 # Expression-evaluator
-Imlement an expression evaluator for arithmetic expressions with C/C++;
+Imlement an expression evaluator for arithmetic expressions with C/C++ and Python;